VFIntel Insights

 The More Vendors You Add, the More Doors You Open

-Every third-party integration is a trust boundary.
-The average enterprise runs 130+ SaaS applications.
-AI agents find the weakest link in the chain, and it is almost never at the primary vendor.
+Every third-party integration is a trust boundary, and the average enterprise runs 130+ SaaS applications.
+AI agents find the weakest link, almost never at the primary vendor.

 Read the piece